You can work up a healthy appetite looking at Dodos and Diplodoci (is that the plural of Diplodocus?).

 The main museum dome forms the café’s roof, heavily decorated with scientific themes, angels, animals, sculpted columns, crowns, and generous helpings of marble, gold and stone.

-So not like your average Starbucks.
+So not quite like your average neighbourhood café.

 The cakes looked great.
 Unfortunately, an expanding midriff kept me away.
-The waiter was also friendly and fast – not always a given, especially in a busy café that has a lot of tourists.
+The waiter was also friendly and fast: not always a given, especially in a busy café that has a lot of tourists.

 Tip: the café can fill quickly, especially at mealtimes and weekends, so plan for that.